rakutentech/engineering-blog/content/post/rds-automating-designer-to-developer-handoff/index.md

 | Colors             | [![figma_colors](./images/figma_colors.png)](./images/figma_colors.png)             |
 | Typography         | [![figma_typography](./images/figma_typography.png)](./images/figma_typography.png) |

-- No ad-hoc use of images, colors or font styles that are not defined as components or styles in Figma.
+- No ad-hoc use of images, colors, or font styles that are not defined as components or styles in Figma.
 Using predefined components and styles reduces the chance of having unintentional variations (e.g., multiple unintended shades of reds, etc.) across the entire design file.

 | Typography and Color without using Figma Styles ❌                   | Typography and Color using Figma Styles ⭕️                             |
 | -------------------------------------------------------------------- | ----------------------------------------------------------------------- |